Otto von Bismarck: Early relations with Europe

-Having unified his nation, Bismarck now devoted himself to promoting peace in Europe with his skills in statesmanship.
+Having unified his nation, Bismarck now devoted himself to preventing war in Europe with his skills in statesmanship.
 He was forced to contend with French revanchism, the desire to avenge the losses of the Franco-Prussian War.
 Bismarck, therefore, engaged in a policy of diplomatically isolating France while maintaining cordial relations with other nations in Europe.
 He had little interest in naval or colonial entanglements and thus avoided discord with Great Britain.
-Historians emphasize that he wanted no more territorial gains after 1871, and vigorously worked to form cross-linking alliances that prevented any war in Europe from starting.
+Historians emphasise that he wanted no more territorial gains after 1871, and vigorously worked to form cross-linking alliances that prevented any war in Europe from starting.
 By 1878 both the Liberal and Conservative spokesmen in Britain hailed him as the champion of peace in Europe.
-A. J. P. Taylor, a leading British diplomatic historian, concludes that, "Bismarck was an honest broker of peace; and his system of alliances compelled every Power, whatever its will, to follow a peaceful course".
+Taylor, a leading British diplomatic historian, concludes that, "Bismarck was an honest broker of peace; and his system of alliances compelled every Power, whatever its will, to follow a peaceful course".

-Well aware that Europe was skeptical of his powerful new Reich, Bismarck turned his attention to preserving peace in Europe based on a balance of power that would allow Germany's economy to flourish.
-Bismarck feared that a hostile combination of Austria, France, and Russia would crush Germany.
+Well aware that Europe was sceptical of his powerful new Reich, Bismarck turned his attention to preserving the status quo in Europe based on a balance of power that would allow Germany's economy to flourish.
+Bismarck feared that a hostile combination of Austria-Hungary, France, and Russia would crush Germany.
 If two of them were allied, then the third would ally with Germany only if Germany conceded excessive demands.
 The solution was to ally with two of the three.
 In 1873 he formed the League of the Three Emperors (Dreikaiserbund), an alliance of Wilhelm, Tsar Alexander II of Russia, and Emperor Francis Joseph of Austria-Hungary.
 Together they would control Eastern Europe, making sure that restive ethnic groups such as the Poles were kept under control.
-The Balkans posed a more serious issue, and Bismarck's solution was to give Austria predominance in the western areas, and Russia in the eastern areas.
+The Balkans posed a more serious issue, and Bismarck's solution was to give Austria-Hungary predominance in the western areas, and Russia in the eastern areas.
 This system collapsed in 1887.

 In 1872, a protracted quarrel began to fester between Bismarck and Count Harry von Arnim, the imperial ambassador to France.
-Arnim saw himself as a rival and competitor for the chancellorship, but the rivalry escalated out of hand, and Arnim took sensitive records from embassy files at Paris to back up his case.
+Arnim saw himself as a rival and competitor for the chancellorship, but the rivalry escalated out of hand, and Arnim took sensitive records from embassy files in Paris to back up his case.
 He was formally accused of misappropriating official documents, indicted, tried and convicted, finally fleeing into exile where he died.
 No one again openly challenged Bismarck in foreign policy matters until his resignation.